cojen/Boxtin/README.md

 Special `MethodHandle` checks aren't implemented yet, but they'll likely follow the same strategy as for reflection.

-### IllegalCallerException

-When a thread is started by directly overriding the `run` method, no caller frame exists, and so an `IllegalCallerException` is thrown.
-Currently, the only way to prevent this from happening is to create a special rule for allowing the primordial method.
-One option is to capture the caller frame that invoked the start method, and save it in a special field.
-When the run method is called and it has no caller, check the caller of the start method.
-This technique requires special logic to determine if the class extends Thread, but the transform won't work if the class is already loaded -- the special field cannot be added.

 ## Object methods

 The common `hashCode`, `equals`, and `toString` methods cannot be denied, even when done so explicitly.
 Access cannot be denied with a caller-side check, because a cast to `Object` will circumvent it.
 A target-side check might work, but it's still very odd to deny access to these common methods.